All Episodes

 Or Dr. Blaylock, all these medical doctors.

-I get nutritionists on all day long.
+Got to get Dr. Nutritionist on all day long.

-Scurvy-inducing levels where you just start having rot holes in your skin and your skin basically falls apart and you prematurely age.
+They have lowered the level of vitamin C down to near scurvy-inducing levels where you just start having rot holes in your skin and your skin basically falls apart and you prematurely age.

 How many people do you see who you talk to?